webgme/tutorials/_session4_visualizer/README.md

 define a territory within the project-tree from where we want the controller to be notified.

-Different UI components, like our visualizer, registers themselves as `users` at the GME client and passes an event handler.
+Different UI components, like our visualizer, registers themselves as users at the GME client and passes an event handler, (`client.addUI`).
 A user then defines territories, each starting from one node and a specific depth of how many level of children is of interest.

 Whenever there are changes within the user's territory the client will invoke the event handler with data about those changes.
 This registration of territory is done inside `selectObjectChanged` (should've been `activeObjectChanged`) in `FSMSimulatorControl.js`.
 After the territory has been defined, we request the client to load those nodes (potentially from the server) in `client.updateTerritory`.